Uniqueness and non-uniqueness results for dyadic MHD models: Introduction

-It is clear to see that the energy is invariant for both (\ref{sys-1}) and (\ref{sys-2}) if $\nu=\mu=0$ and $f_j=0$ for $j\geq 0$.
-On the other hand, for system (\ref{sys-2}), the cross helicity formally satisfies
+It is clear to see that the energy is invariant for (\ref{gen1})-(\ref{gen2}) if $\nu=\mu=0$ and $f_j=0$ for $j\geq 0$.
+We will consider the four particular cases of the general model (\ref{gen1})-(\ref{gen2}) with $\kappa_1=\pm 1$ and $\kappa_2=\pm 1$.

-Thus, the cross helicity is invariant for system (\ref{sys-2}) with $\nu=\mu=0$ and zero forcing.
-However, the cross helicity is not invariant for system (\ref{sys-1}) with $\nu=\mu=0$ and zero forcing.

 We will provide a definition of Leray-Hopf solutions for dyadic models in analogy with the Leray-Hopf solution for the original MHD equations (\ref{mhda})-(\ref{mhdc}).
 The main goal is to: (i) establish global in time existence of Leray-Hopf solutions for the dyadic models; (ii) show the uniqueness of Leray-Hopf solution when $\theta\leq 2$; (iii) construct non-unique Leray-Hopf solutions in the case of $\theta>2$.
+Philosophically, the process of constructing non-uniqueness resembles the convex integration method in the sense that it takes advantage of the forcing term in the construction.
+Technically it is much simpler than convex integration since no iteration or approximation is involved.